-Ergonomic office furniture helps employees work smarter and healthier—which is especially important for those who sit or stand for long periods of time.
-Throughout the day, ergonomic design allows employees to reposition computer monitors, change the height of chairs or desktops, or make other changes that will allow the employee to sit or stand with correct posture.
-These changes can be minor, but often have a combined effect of minimizing health risks that can lead to reduced productivity, strain, or discomfort.
+Ergonomic office furniture helps employees work smarter and healthier.
+Throughout the day, ergonomic design allows employees to reposition computer monitors, change the height of chairs and desktops.
+The sit-stand desk’s popularity has helped promote simple movement that otherwise may not happen during the workday.
+These changes can be minor but have a combined effect that results in minimizing health risks.

-Ergonomic office chairs are a staple in most modern office environments because office employees spend the majority of their work time in office chairs.
-Ergonomic office chairs prevent injury from extended sitting by promoting circulation, and even improve attentiveness by correcting posture.
+Ergonomic office chairs are a staple in most modern office environments because employees spend most of their work time in office chairs.
+Good chairs prevent injury from extended sitting by promoting circulation and even improve attentiveness by correcting posture.

-Ergonomic office chairs—with correct lumbar support—help negate the degenerative changes to the spine that accompany poor posture.
-Modern office chairs help deter some of the effects of prolonged sitting, but an awareness of good posture on the worker’s part ensures a happier, healthier workday.
+With correct lumbar support, you can help negate the spine’s degenerative changes that accompany poor posture.
+Modern office chairs help deter some of the effects of prolonged sitting.
+Awareness of good posture on the worker’s part ensures a happier, healthier workday.

-Ergonomic office accessories defend against the headaches, vision changes, and other discomfort that comes with extended computer use.
-These issues are generally attributed to eyestrain caused by monitor glare or reading text that is too small or poorly displayed.
+Ergonomic accessories defend against headaches, vision changes, and other discomforts that come with extended computer use.
+These issues are generally attributed to eyestrain caused by monitor glare.
+Reading text that is too small also causes problems.

-Ergonomic accessories, such as computer monitor glare protectors and adjustable monitor displays, minimize these issues by allowing the user to adjust the computer screen for comfortable reading.
+Ergonomic accessories, such as computer monitor glare protectors and adjustable monitor displays, minimize these issues by allowing them to adjust the computer screen for comfortable reading.

 Before ergonomic office furniture, carpal tunnel syndrome and musculoskeletal disorder were the most common repetitive motion injuries in the office setting.
-Even though these ailments afflict employees foremost, it’s the employers who lose in terms of financial liability and productivity.
+Even though these ailments afflict employees foremost, it’s the employers who lose financial liability and productivity.

 Ergonomic office design, however, prevents these injuries from ever forming.
-Many technological items, such as ergonomic keyboard trays and mice, have been developed to keep workers injury-free, creating a work environment everyone can thrive in.
+Many technological items, such as ergonomic keyboards and mice, have been developed to keep workers injury-free, creating a work environment everyone can thrive in.